Vangel22/devops_tech_project/README.md

 1. Dockerize a project
 2. Setup a Database
 3. Projects for CNCF
-    - Vitess - Database
     - Kubernetes - Scheduling and orchestration
     - Prometheus - Monitoring
-    - Harbor - Container registry
+    - Docker Hub - Container registry
 4. Helm packages for all of the above
 5. CI/CD pipeline with Github Actions, Jenkins or Gitlab CI.
 6. Step 5 will create new Docker image and will put the new Helm version to Kubernetes.